mdancho84/mdancho84.github.io/_posts/2020-06-29-introducing-modeltime.md

-# Future Work
+# Project Roadmap, Future Work, and Contributing to Modeltime

-I'm just getting started with `modeltime`.
-The main functionality should not change so you can begin using.
-Let me know of any issues via [GitHub](https://github.com/business-science/modeltime/issues).
-Regarding future work, here's a short list of what's coming over the next few months.

-### Ensembles and Model Stacking

-__A top priority on the software roadmap is to include model ensembling__, various techniques for combining models to improve forecast results.
-The plan is to collaborate with the `tidymodels` team to develop ensembling tools.

-### More Time Series Algorithms

-It's critical to have a diverse set of algorithms included in `modeltime` or as extensions to `modeltime` because this improves the speed of experimentation, model selections, and moving into production.
-To support extensibility:

-- I have [Model Roadmap here](https://github.com/business-science/modeltime/issues/5) for additional models.
-- I also have a [vignette with instructions to help developers extend `modeltime`](https://business-science.github.io/modeltime/articles/extending-modeltime.html), creating R packages that leverage the forecasting workflow.

-Comment on [GitHub Issue #5](https://github.com/business-science/modeltime/issues/5) to let me know what you would like to see or if you have plans to extend `modeltime`.

-# Modeling time Resources <br><small>With <strong>modeltime</strong></small>

-- [Modeltime Documentation](https://business-science.github.io/modeltime/index.html) - Learn about `modeltime` workflow and which models have been included
-- [Modeltime GitHub Page](https://github.com/business-science/modeltime) - Give it a Star if you like it!
-- [Timetk Documentation](https://business-science.github.io/timetk/) - Data wrangling, visualization, and preprocessing for time series.
-- [Tidymodels.org](https://www.tidymodels.org/) - The `tidymodels` framework is a collection of packages for modeling and machine learning using `tidyverse` principles.
+Modeltime is a growing ecosystem of packages that work together for forecasting and time series analysis.
+Here are several useful links:

+- [Modeltime Ecosystem Roadmap on GitHub](https://github.com/business-science/modeltime/issues/5) - See the past development and future trajectory.
+Did we miss something?
+Make a suggestion.

+- [Business Science data science blog](https://mailchi.mp/business-science/blog-registration) - I announce all Modeltime Software happenings

+- [Extending Modeltime](https://business-science.github.io/modeltime/articles/extending-modeltime.html) - For Developers that want to extend modeltime.

 # Have questions about modeltime?

 Make a comment in the chat below. 👇

-And, if you plan on using `modeltime` for your business, it's a no-brainer - [Join my Time Series Course Waitlist](https://mailchi.mp/business-science/time-series-forecasting-course-coming-soon) (It's coming, it's really insane).
+And, if you plan on using `modeltime` for your business, it's a no-brainer - [Join my Time Series Course](https://university.business-science.io/p/ds4b-203-r-high-performance-time-series-forecasting/) (it's really insane).